gnilomedov/slm-polyglot-codestats/README.md

-# LLM Polyglot CodeStats
+# SLM Polyglot CodeStats

-The **LLM Polyglot CodeStats** project demonstrates cross-language interaction and integration with multiple Language Model APIs (LLMs) to analyze code statistics across various source directories.
+The **SLM Polyglot CodeStats** project demonstrates cross-language interaction and integration with multiple Language Model APIs (LLMs) to analyze code statistics across various source directories.
 It uses Python as the main driver, Kotlin for folder scanning, and C++ for file analysis, showcasing how different programming languages and APIs can collaborate to efficiently perform